Tricia Deed enjoys and relaxes with her hobby of painting portraits and landscapes with acrylic paints.

 Pencil Sketching Human Faces

 Practice makes perfect.
-Think of practicing as rehearsing to become a master.
-Be patient with the learning process.
+Think of practicing as rehearsing to develop into a master.
+Allow time for the learning curve, you cannot be in a hurry while building skills.
 Everyone progresses at a different rate.

-- Sketches are the foundation or outline to mark detailed lines
+- Sketches are the foundation or outline before marking details.

-- Learning what to keep and erasing nonessential lines and errors
+- Learn what to keep and when to erase nonessential lines and errors.

-- Learning new experiences and challenges as each head is unique
+- Learn new experiences and challenges as human faces vary from each other..

-- Improving pencil strokes to capture facial gestures
+- Improve pencil strokes to create facial gestures.

-- Understanding and gaining knowledge of line strokes
+- Understand and gain knowledge of line strokes.

 Every Pencil Line Matters

 One line can add a smile or sadness to a face.
-Lines will detail age, worry, frowns, and other facial gestures or emotions.
-Every line you sketch on your canvas will undo or redo facial appearance.
+Detailed lines illustrate age, worry, frowns, and other facial gestures or emotions.
+Every line you lay out on your canvas will undo or redo facial gestures.
 There are faces expressing happiness, sadness, loneliness, depression, doubt, fear, hate, laughter, and more.

 Human Face on Grid Markings